 The structure of Malaspina Fosdinovo castle

-You can explore the Malaspina di Fosdinovo castle only taking a guided tour.
-In wintertime, the visit is possible during the weekend (Saturdays and Sundays), while in summer every day, excepting Tuesday.
+You can explore the Malaspina di Fosdinovo castle only by taking a guided tour.
+In wintertime, the visit is possible during the weekend, on Saturdays and Sundays, while in summer every day, except Tuesday.

-The thing I loved the most was reaching the walking path up on the roof.
-The 360° view is amazing with all the surrounding mountains, valleys, the coast and the sea line with the Elba and Corsica Islands.
+The thing I loved the most is to reach the walking path up on the roof.
+The 360° view is amazing with all the surrounding mountains, valleys, the coast, and the sea line with the Elba and Corsica Islands.

-The legend says that during 1306 also the Great Poet Dante Alighieri, a dear friend of Malaspina Family, visited the castle.
+The legend says that during 1306 also the Great Poet Dante Alighieri, a dear friend of the Malaspina Family, visited the castle.
 He spent few days at the Fosdinovo castle during his exile.
-You can have a look of Dante’s Chamber while visiting the manor.
+You can have a look at Dante’s Chamber while visiting the manor.

 The ghost of Bianca Maria and the marquise with a heart of stone

 The castle is rich in stories about its inhabitants.
-During the visit of the Fosdinovo castle you will also listen to the odd and dreadful stories of the Malaspina who lived there.
-My favourites were the one of the young Bianca Maria and that of the Marquise Pallavicini Malaspina.
+During the visit to the Fosdinovo castle, you will also listen to the odd and dreadful stories of the Malaspina who lived there.
+My favorites are the ones of the young lady Bianca Maria and the Marquise Pallavicini Malaspina.

 The young Bianca Maria Malaspina

-Bianca Maria, was the beautiful daughter of Jacopo Malaspina.
-Unfortunately she came to a bad end.
+Bianca Maria was the beautiful daughter of Jacopo Malaspina.
+Unfortunately, she came to a bad end.
 Her fault was to fall in love with a peasant.
 Her father, first of all, shut her in a prison cell with nothing to eat.
-Then in a convent, but this didn’t stop the lovers meeting again.
-At last Jacopo decided to silence the story walling his daughter up alone in a small and dark room down the castle.
+Then in a convent.
+But this didn’t stop the two lovers from meeting again.
+At last, Jacopo decided to silence the story walling his daughter up alone in a small and dark room down the castle.

 The Marquise Cristina Pallavicini Malaspina

-During the 17th century, the bedrooms of the castle, also hosted the marquise Cristina Pallavicini Malaspina.
+During the 17th century, the bedrooms of the castle also hosted the marquise Cristina Pallavicini Malaspina.
 She was considered a fascinating but heartless woman.
-Legend says that during her life, she had many many young lovers.
+Legend says that during her life, she had dozens of young lovers.
 After one-night stands with them, she used to tie them up and push them down the trapdoor that you can still see in the middle of her bedchamber.

 Did you enjoy the reading about this unusual attraction of Tuscany?

-Being very close to the border with Liguria region, you can add the visit to the Castle of Fosdinovo in a tour to Cinque Terre and other Ligurian colored fisherman villages such as Tellaro, Lerici and Portovenere.
+Being very close to the border with the Liguria region, you can add the visit to the Castle of Fosdinovo in a tour to Cinque Terre and other Ligurian-colored fisherman villages such as Tellaro, Lerici, and Portovenere.